Mon July 15, 2013

 “We have to get the assessment right,” Bennett recently said.
 “Whether that’s PARCC, or whether that is a different assessment system that other states are, frankly, looking at as well.
 If you were to ask me item number one next 30 to 60 days?
 That’s item number one; we have to make that decision.”

 Bennett has many things to consider before deciding, such as whether the new exams are any good, or what they cost.
-Florida could stick with PARCC, decide to develop its own test or
+Florida could stick with PARCC, decide to develop its own test or go with a test designed by a testing company, such as ACT.

 The decision is important because one goal of adopting common education standards was that states would adopt common tests as well.
 That way students in Appalachicola could compare their scores with those in Atlanta or Albuquerque.